-Facebook: A Hollow Echo of Something I Never Needed
+Facebook: The Hollow Echo of Something I Never Needed

 Fodder.